sfosc/sfosc/content/business-models/none.md

 weight: 1
 ---

-This is typically the starting point for Sustainable Free and Open Source Communities.
+This is a common archetype for Sustainable Free and Open Source Communities.
 The business model is to *not have a business model*.
 That is okay, because not every sustainable open source project needs or wants a business model.